UNSIF Team Members

 Karl holds an MBA specializing in entrepreneurship and project management, and is the co-author of “Making Good in Social Impact Investment: Opportunities in an Emerging Asset Class”.

-Pasiwat has joined the UN Social Impact Fund (UNSIF) project, UNDP Bangkok Regional Hub as Programme Associate.
+Pasiwat has joined the UNDP SDG Impact Finance (UNSIF) project, UNDP Bangkok Regional Hub as Programme Associate.
 He supports the project team in all aspects of programmatic support, secretarial and administrative functions.

 Prior to joining UNDP, Pasiwat had worked as a Society Manager at the British Council (Thailand).
 He managed and promoted the development of Social Enterprise programme in Thailand.
 In addition, he played a key role in leading the mainstreaming of Equality, Diversity, and Inclusion in the British Council’s projects and processes in Thailand.